 From the Director of Boarding

-In 2018 Newington College welcomes a new Head of Boarding, Mr Nathanael Coull.
+In January 2018 Newington College welcomed a new Head of Boarding, Mr Nathanael Coull.

 It is a pleasure to welcome you to Newington’s Boarding community.
 The Boarding staff aim to ensure that Edmund Webb House will provide a safe and secure base for you to enjoy all that Newington has to offer.

 Boarding is a unique opportunity that is not available to most students.
 For that reason, we hope that boarders will throw themselves into College life and make the most of the opportunities available to them.